AOEpeople/techradar/radar/2019-11-01/grpc.md

 ---

-We adopted GRPC, because its used on multiple places within our microservice oriented architectures for internal communication.
+We adopted GRPC, because it is used on multiple places within our microservice oriented architectures for internal communication.